mwouts/jupytext/README.md

 NB: All these global options (and more) are documented [here](https://github.com/mwouts/jupytext/blob/master/jupytext/contentsmanager.py).

-## How to edit the notebook simultaneously in Jupyter and a text editor?
+### Can I edit a notebook simultaneously in Jupyter and in a text editor?

-When editing a paired notebook using Jupytext's contents manager, Jupyter updates both the `.ipynb` and its text representation.
+When saving a paired notebook using Jupytext's contents manager, Jupyter updates both the `.ipynb` and its text representation.
 The text representation can be edited outside of Jupyter.
 When the notebook is refreshed in Jupyter, the input cells are read from the text file, and the output cells from the `.ipynb` file.

 It is possible (and convenient) to leave the notebook open in Jupyter while you edit its text representation.
 However, you don't want that the two editors save the notebook simultaneously.
 To avoid this:
 - deactivate Jupyter's autosave, by toggling the `"Autosave notebook"` menu entry (or run `%autosave 0` in a cell of the notebook)